A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Distributed averaging dynamic output controller

 holds, then the equilibrium values $p^{M,*}$ are optimal for the OGR problem \eqref{Problem_To_Min}. \end{proposition}

-\begin{remark} \ak{Proposition} \ref{optthm} provides conditions on the choice of the design variable $k_{c,j}$ such that the equilibria of system \eqref{sys1}, \eqref{dynsys}, \eqref{p_command}, \eqref{input_description}, described by Lemma \ref{eqbr_lemma} are solutions to the OGR problem \eqref{Problem_To_Min}.
-Note that the design variables $k_{f,j}$ and $k_{d,j}$ do not appear in the optimisation problem, since those are gains on frequency deviation, which becomes zero at equilibrium.
-However, it will be seen in the following section that their values have a significant impact on the stability properties of the system. \end{remark}
+\begin{remark} {Proposition} \ref{optthm} provides conditions on the choice of the design variable $k_{c,j}$ such that the equilibria of system \eqref{sys1}, \eqref{dynsys}, \eqref{p_command}, \eqref{input_description}, characterized by Lemma \ref{eqbr_lemma}, are solutions to the OGR problem \eqref{Problem_To_Min}.
+It should be noted that design variables $k_{f,j}$ and $k_{d,j}$ do not appear in the optimization problem since they correspond to gains in frequency deviation that becomes zero at steady state.
+However, their choice is important on the stability properties of the system, as described in the subsequent section. \end{remark}